AoiToSouma/rpcCheck/README.md

 # rpcCheck
-Check the validity of RPC.
+Check the validity of RPC and websocket.

 # Install the repo
 ```